-Dow Woods Trails is a 2.4 mile lightly trafficked loop trail located near Angleton, TX that features beautiful wild flowers and is good for all skill levels.
+Dow Woods Trails is a 2.4 mile lightly trafficked loop trail located near Angleton, Texas that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash